Lumen Notice Information Basics

 Automattic/Wordpress (Not currently sending)

 Automattic is the parent company for wordpress.com and Tumblr, and the host of many WordPress blogs.
-It shares with Lumen copies of the non-DMCA removal requests it receives from governments or agencies.regarding content it hosts.
+It shared with Lumen copies of the non-DMCA removal requests it receives from governments or agencies.regarding content it hosts.
 You can see an example of an Automattic notice here: https://www.lumendatabase.org/notices/10783920

 Cloudflare, Inc.